pustotnik/zenmake/docs/config-actions.rst

         Examples in Python format:

         .. code-block:: python

+            # Elements like 'tasks' and other task params are skipped

             # ZenMake will check package 'gtk+-3.0' and set define 'HAVE_GTK_3_0=1'
             'configure'  : [